cyberbotics/webots/docs/README.md

 - https://www.cyberbotics.com/doc/blog/index
 - https://www.cyberbotics.com/doc/automobile/index

-You are very welcome to contribute to make this documentation better.
+You are very welcome to contribute to make this documentation better.<p>
 In order to proceed, follow these steps:
-1.Simply fork this repository
+1.Simply fork this repository <p>
-2.Make your modifications &
+2.Make your modifications &<p>
-3.Open a pull request that we will review and merge.
+3.Open a pull request that we will review and merge.<p>

 ## So as to view a specific version: